How to Manage Pests

 Generally spiders play a beneficial predatory role in a vineyard and are not thought of as pests.
 However, in the southern San Joaquin Valley (Kern and Tulare counties) and the Coachella Valley, black widow spiders can be a problem in table grape vineyards because of quarantine issues in crops to be exported to other countries and because of the public's fear of black widows.

-If a mealybug treatment is not planned, an in-season treatment for caterpillars with fenpropathrin (Danitol) will control black widows.
-Also, because there are always protected areas in the vineyard where insecticide coverage is poor (e.g., cement irrigation pipe stands, trellis poles, and cross-supports), an in-season application is often required to keep these spiders out of the grape cluster.
-Treatments of fenpropathrin (Danitol) will suppress black widow populations, but again, full coverage is important.
+If a mealybug treatment is not planned, an inseason treatment for caterpillars with fenpropathrin (Danitol) will control black widows; full coverage is important.
+Because there are protected areas in the vineyard where insecticide coverage is poor (e.g., cement irrigation pipe stands, trellis poles, and cross-supports), an inseason application may be required to keep these spiders out of the grape cluster.
+Fenpropathrin (Danitol) is effective, but spiders often seek cover before sprayers can reach them.

 UC IPM Pest Management Guidelines: Grape